min2ha/ukwa-site/content/target/59544/index.en.md

   "subject": null
 }

-# Scottish Association for Mental Health (SAMH): Self-Help and Wellbeing

 Webiste that features online tests for well being.
 The wellbeing assessment uses the Warwick-Edinburgh Mental Well-being Scale (WEMWBS) to measure wellbeing.
 The WEMWBS questionnaire for measuring mental well-being was developed by researchers at Warwick and Edinburgh Universities